alexvoss/mkdocs-material-fork/docs/insiders/index.md

 You’ve already seen the benefits of using Material for MkDocs;
 imagine what more you can achieve with Insiders.
-Your sponsorship helps us ontinue to innovate and improve, ensuring Material for MkDocs remains a cutting-edge tool.
+Your sponsorship helps us continue to innovate and improve, ensuring Material for MkDocs remains a cutting-edge tool.
 Discover how your contributions make a difference.

 ## Additional information